bitwarden/contributing-docs/docs/getting-started/server/guide.md

 ### SQL Server

-You can connect to the Microsoft SQL Server using Azure Data Studio using the following credentials:
+You can connect to the Microsoft SQL Server using Azure Data Studio with the following credentials:

 - Server: localhost
 - Port: 1433